chanhi2000/ELEN141/hw/hw04/hw04d.md

 **(c)** Compute $$P(X\leq0.4)$$.

-**(d)** Use rand in Matlab and produce 100 independent samples of a uniform random variable.
+**(d)** Use rand in MATLAB and produce 100 independent samples of a uniform random variable.
 How many of these 100 samples are less than or equal to 0.4?
 Does this coincide with the results you obtained in (c)?.

 > **NOTE**: